 ~ Son Kenneth Allen White ~

-Their three daughters were Joy Elaine White, Meredith Ann Tarbell and Faith Irene Berg.
+Their three daughters were Joy Elaine Goetz, Meredith Ann Tarbell and Faith Irene Berg.

 Kenneth built his career in store management with Montgomery Ward.
 This took the family from Pennsylvania to West Virginia and New York, and finally to Rutland, Rutland County, in the heart of Vermont's Green Mountains.
 There, from 1942 to 1955, he spent a dozen years as manager of the Montgomery Ward store.
 He tried real estate brokerage and then in 1953 the couple purchased and operated the Green-Mont Motel at 138 North Main Street.
 Promotional postcards for the motel show that it featured "30 modern rooms - private bath with shower or combination tub and shower.
 Connecting units.
 TV - telephones and radios available.
 Automatic heat - room controlled.
 Open all year.
-Fine restaurants nearby"
+Fine restaurants nearby."

 Edith suffered from congestive heart failure.
 She died in Wake Robin assisted living facility in Shelburne, VT on June 16, 2005, at the age of 92.

 Kenneth endured metastic colon cancer, and spent his final years in the Wake Robin facility in Shelburne.
 He died at the age of 93 on Dec.
 22, 2006.
 Funeral services were held at the United Methodist Church, with Rev. Edward Hackett Jr. officiating.
 Burial was in Evergreen Cemetery in Rutland.
 The Rutland Herald published a detailed obituary.

 ~ Son Dr. Thurman C. White ~

-They had two sons, David Lester White and Keith Allen White.
+They produced two sons, David Lester White and Keith Allen White.

-He became a chiropractor and practiced for many years in Blairsville, Indiana County, PA.
+He became a doctor of chiropractic and practiced for many years in Blairsville, Indiana County, PA.
 In 1955, he received a certificate of merit from the Pennsylvania Chiropractor Society.
 In all, his career spanned 36 years.